 There was a time when doctors told people affected by back pain to go straight to bed.
 But those days are long gone.
 You will not even have to curtail your regular exercise program after you are experiencing back pain.
 Seek advice from your doctor.
 Doctors now realize the health benefits of maintaining a particular level of activity and that they recommend against sleeping for long hours.

 Although insomnia is more commonly linked to depression than oversleeping is, roughly 15% of individuals with depression sleep an excessive amount.
 This might successively make their depression worse.
-That’s because regular sleep habits are important to the recovery process.
+That’s because a sleep routine is important for recovery.

 Multiple studies have found that individuals who sleep nine or more hours a night have significantly higher death rates than people sleeping seven to eight hours an evening.
-No specific reason for this correlation has been determined.
+However, no scientific explanation has been found for this correlation yet.

 Tips for better and adequate sleep